Discover Swiss Financial Secrets That Maximize Your Money!

 Since many people believe that they should withdraw based on their current portfolio instead of based on the initial portfolio like the initial Trinity Study results, I have simulated what would happen if we did withdraw based on the current portfolio.

-The big problem with this method is to choose a minimum.
-It is even more complicated than choosing a withdrawal rate, and you still have to choose a withdrawal rate.
-And on top of that, you have to stick to the minimum.
+The big problem with this method is choosing a minimum.
+It is even more complicated than selecting a withdrawal rate, and you still have to decide on a withdrawal rate.
+And moreover, you have to stick to the minimum.
 If you enjoy several years in a row where you can withdraw more money, you are unlikely to be able to go back to the previous level.
 And in that case, you will be in trouble.
-Because this method is only as good as the minimum you have chosen.
+Because this method is only as good as the minimum you have selected.

 If you chose a conservative minimum and a slightly higher withdrawal rate, for instance, 3.5% and 4%, I think this method would make sense.
 But it would not make sense to go with something like 4% and 5%, especially in the long term.